halcy/Mastodon.py/docs/index.rst

     # Returns
     {
      'display_name': The user's display name
-     'acct': The user's account name (what you @ them with) 'following_count': How many people they follow
+     'acct': The user's account name as username@domain (@domain omitted for local users) 'following_count': How many people they follow
      'url': Their URL; usually 'https://mastodon.social/users/<acct>'
      'statuses_count': How many statuses they have